AU Liberal Arts - Exchange Program at

 - Application information can be found on the University of Toulon International Exchange Student website.

-- 29 January 2018: Approximate date of student arrival and orientation
+- Mid/late January 2020: Approximate date of student arrival and orientation

-- 27 August 2018: Approximate date of student arrival and orientation
+- Mid August 2020: Approximate date of student arrival and orientation

 A variety of courses are offered at the University of Toulon in multiple subjects.
 French as a Foreign Lanuage courses is offered free of charge with an intensive week in September.
 Many courses are offered in English as well as French.
 Specifically, programs of Modern English, Tourism and Marketing, and Economics hold courses in English each semester.
 A list of classes taught in English can be found in the Handbook of Degree Programs, the Toulon Academic Catalog.pdf, as well as the academic information page of the University of Toulon website.